Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1018/readme.md

 - **Controller Pattern:** The Controller pattern was used in the presentation layer of the application.
 Controllers handle incoming requests, manipulate data using the model, and select views to render to the user.

+### 4.4.
+Observations

+- Transactional context are used instead of events for increase service processing speed.

 ## 5. Implementation

-he process of executing the process of evaluating interviews in this system involves several components working together.
+The process of executing the process of evaluating interviews in this system involves several components working together.
 Here's a step-by-step explanation

 - **User Interface (ExecuteInterviewEvaluationUI.java)**: The process starts in the ExecuteInterviewEvaluationUI class, which is